-Curricular Practical Training (CPT) authorizes an F-1 student to engage in an on- or off-campus internship that is integral to or required for the academic program.
-CPT authorizations are issued by International Student and Scholar Services (ISSS) and specify the employer, site of activity, and start and end dates authorized during the internship.
+Curricular Practical Training (CPT) authorizes an F-1 student to engage in an on- or off-campus paid training that is integral to or required for the academic program.
+CPT authorizations are issued by International Student and Scholar Services (ISSS) and specify the employer, site of activity, and start and end dates authorized during the training.

 Every quarter, ISSS offers workshops to explain eligibility for Curricular Practical Training and the application process.
 Please visit the Events page for dates and times.

 In general, you must meet the following criteria in order to be eligible for CPT:

 - You are currently in valid F-1 status

 - You are in good academic standing with a GPA of 2.0 or above for undergraduate students, and 3.0 or above for graduate students

 - You have been enrolled for at least one academic year prior to the training start date*